OpenSlides/openslides-autoupdate-service/README.md

 * `AUTH_SERVICE_HOST`: Host of the auth service.
 The default is `localhost`.
 * `AUTH_SERVICE_PORT`: Port of the auth service.
 The default is `9004`.
 * `AUTH_SERVICE_PROTOCOL`: Protocol of the auth servicer.
 The default is `http`.
+* `DEACTIVATE_PERMISSION`: Deactivate requests to the permission service.
+The result is, that every user can see everything (Defaullt: `false`)